car251290/E-commer-Project/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Material UI for the style of this APP

+it useful to builded and deploy it on an easy way to make it. https://material-ui.com

 # Prerequisites

 This project assumes you have some knowledge of the below concepts before starting: